XistGG/DiscordGameSample/README.md

 # Custom Discord Game Subsystem

+- Intended to be replaced by your own custom implementation

-Though the underlying `UDiscordGameSubsystem` does all of the actual work of loading the SDK and managing the connection to the `DiscordCore`, it doesn't actually implement any gameplay behavior.
+The underlying `UDiscordGameSubsystem` does all of the actual work of loading the SDK and managing the connection to the `DiscordCore`, but it doesn't actually implement any gameplay behavior.

 The `UCustomDiscordGameSubsystem`
 { [h](./Source/DiscordGameSample/CustomDiscordGameSubsystem.h)